Discover A Character Education School Assembly Program That Will Inspire Your Students To Great Heights…With One Simple Word!

-To put it another way, I wanted this assembly show to go beyond what most character education programs cover.
-My character education program has a strong focus on respecting others and treating people how you want to be treated.
-Along the way, there are also powerful stories and magic, such as a magical telling of “Mr. Tuck And The 13 Heroes” with a surprise ending, and the explanation behind the acronym of ‘S.T.A.R.,’ and how any student can be a ‘S.T.A.R.’ by simply remembering a few basic concepts.
+Additionally, this character education assembly program has a strong focus on respecting others and treating people how you want to be treated.
+Along the way, there are also powerful stories, join-in fun, contests, and incredible magic, such as the magical telling of “Mr. Tuck And The 13 Heroes” and a surprise ending.

-Your Students Will Learn and Experience Empowering Concepts in FUN Ways!
+Your Students Will Learn and Experience These Empowering Concepts in FUN Ways!

 As with my other programs, I’ve got different versions of “Yes I Can,” one for primary grades (typically grades K-2) and one for intermediate grade levels (typically grades 3-5).
-Personally, I feel that having different versions of the assembly is the BEST way to ensure the kids get a show ‘on their level,’ without the younger kids getting lost and without the older kids rolling their eyes with that, “Oh, I can’t believe I have to sit through this” expressions on their faces!
+My school clients really appreciate that fact that having different versions of the assembly is the BEST way to ensure the kids get a show ‘on their level,’ without the younger kids getting lost and without the older kids rolling their eyes with that, “Oh, I can’t believe I have to sit through this” expressions on their faces!

-To really drive this point home, I’ll tell you that I’ve even included a segment for the older kids that reveals how they can INSTANTLY raise their test scores!
+To really drive this point home, I even include a segment for the older kids that reveals how they can INSTANTLY raise their test scores!
 (By the way, teachers LOVE this!)

-I know it sounds like heavy duty stuff, but the “Yes I Can” assembly program is fun – there’s goofy magic, not one but TWO crazy contests (one that teaches trust and involving two students and a teacher and a second contest that perfectly illustrates the dangers of judging people by their appearance), and an inspirational story about an elephant in a circus which sums up the entire program and serves as an emotional crescendo!
-The kids will be riveted – guaranteed!
+I know it sounds like heavy duty stuff, but the “Yes I Can” assembly program is filled with goofy, zany fun – there’s amazing magic, not one but TWO crazy contests (one that teaches trust and involving two students and a teacher, and a second contest that perfectly illustrates the dangers of judging people by their appearance), and an inspirational segment about diversity with a giant jigsaw puzzle which sums up the entire program and serves as an emotional crescendo!
+The kids AND teachers will be riveted – guaranteed!

 The Character Education Assembly Program “Yes I Can“: